gentsk77/EECS325/Assignments/HW3/HW3_yxs626.md

 ###3.
 What fields in the IP header can be used to ensure that a packet is forwarded through no more than N routers?

 The `time to live` field.
-It keeps track of the maximum number remaining hops and decrements the value at each router.
+It keeps track of the maximum number of remaining hops and decrements the value at each router.

 ###4.
 When a large datagram is fragmented into multiple smaller datagrams, where are these smaller datagrams reassembled into a single larger datagram?

+These smaller datagrams are only reassembled into a single larger datagram at their **final destination**, before it is passed to and processed by the transport layer.

 ###5.
 Consider the network below: